 Will I Be Receiving Physical Tickets?

 No, we are not sending physical tickets.
 Please be prepared to show your ticket purchase confirmation receipt at the gate (printed or on your phone).
-You will at that time receive a handstamp and a wristband that will correspond with your festival access level.
+You will at that time receive a handstamp and a wristband that will correspond with your faire access level.

 For attending forays, some recommended items include: shoes/boots suitable for hiking, bugspray, sunscreen, weather appropriate clothing, a basket or container to collect mushrooms, cellphone with the iNaturalist app already downloaded, water, a small pocket or mushrooming knife, a UV flashlight (For the UV Foray)

 Campers: tent, sleeping bag suitable for October nighttime temperatures (check closer to the faire date, but sometimes can drop down into the 50s) personal food, water bottle, personal cook stove or backpack stove, clothing suitable for the weather, shoes/boots suitable for hiking, bugspray, sunscreen, personal first aid supplies, personal toiletries, wet wipes.

 The grounds are a non-smoking facility and smoking is ONLY allowed at the designated smoking area- the firepit near the blue house.
 Attendees caught smoking outside these areas will be escorted off the premises by the facility staff.
 This is Camp Liberty's rule and is non-negotiable.
 You will not receive a refund.